DownsideupmediaUSA/undrgrnd/mynotes.md

  -promo player
-   -label/listener authentication (signup/signin)
+   -user authentication (signup/signin)
      -listeners(public)- can listen to and comment on(and in turn can download) all songs.
-     -songs - can be searched by title, artist, genre -genres - can be searched by song, & artist?
+     -artists - can be searched by name, song, genre -songs - can be searched by title, artist, genre -genres - can be searched by song, & artist?

    tables:
    1.artist - name, timestamps
    2.song - title, star rating, timestamps
    3.genre - name, timestamps